TIPS FOR SPECIFIC RUEDA MOVES

 FLY / HIGH 5 / HIGH 10 / BESITOS / LOW BALL

 These steps are simple moves that are great to help teach the rhythm of the dance.
-Leaders turn to their right and face the lady behind them; they clap, “air kiss" or do a high 5/10 on beat 1.
+Leaders turn to their right and face the follower behind them; they clap, “air kiss" or do a high 5/10 on beat 1.
 Followers turn to their left and face the leader behind them to do this move.
-Then everyone comes back to the basic position by turning back on beat two and resuming the basic step on beat 5.
+Then everyone comes back to the basic position by turning on beat two and resuming the basic step on beat 5.

 DAME DOS